HarshwardhanSingh/autobinder/README.md

 ### If you are using or prefer using arrow functions then you don't need this plugin as the arrow function have the `this` context from the scope they are declared in.

+### This plugin binds your class methods in constructor only once, and not in the render, which is good because everytime you bind a function it returns a new function and since render gets triggered very frequently binding in render will create a lot of unnecessary binds.

 Every time I write a new component method I have to bind in the constructor so that it can access `this`.

 Example: